mihirmes/sharpe-optimization/README.md

 Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements.

 ## Contact
-For any inquiries, feel free to reach out through my LinkedIn.
+For any inquiries, feel free to reach out through my LinkedIn (https://www.linkedin.com/in/m-meswania/).